Taking you to Dublin with P&O Ferries, Stena Line and Irish Ferries

 Terminal Road South, Dublin City, Dublin 1, Republic of Ireland.

 Terminal 1, Dublin Port, Terminal Road South, Dublin 1, Republic of Ireland.

 Terminal 2, Alexandra Road, Dublin 1, Republic of Ireland.

 Dublin Ferries Ports

-With 1.3 million passengers passing through it last year Dublin Port knows how to take care of its guests offering:
+With more than 1.5 million passengers passing through it each year, Dublin Port knows how to take care of its guests, offering:

 - Public buses to the Dublin city centre

 - Bureau de Change